 Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 Keep in mind that your capital is at risk.

 Coinmama also allows you to buy XRP with a debit card, credit card or SEPA transfer.
 The company is a well established broker that started operating back in 2013.
-You can read our full Coinmama review here.
+You can read my full Coinmama review here.

 How to Buy Ripple with Bitcoin (trade BTC for XRP)